Ibrahim-Rafei/Ibrahim-Rafei/README.md

 ## 🌱 Learning

-I'm currently studying at TU Berlin to complete my academic journey.
+I'm diving deep into Software Testing, enhancing my expertise in this area.

 ## 👯‍♂️ Looking to collaborate?